DrRetro2033/Pokemon-Manager/README.md

    - pk8, pk5, pk4, pk3, pk2, pk1 files will be supported soon.
    - Transfer Pokémon with someone else online.
    - Switch from requiring internet, to having PokeAPI's database integrated with Pokémon Manager.
-   - Compatibility with alternate forms
+   - Compatibility with alternate forms.
-   - Show trainer info
+   - Show trainer info for each Pokémon.
-   - Display Pokémon's level
+   - Display Pokémon's level and have it effect the stats chart.
-   - Switch PokéDex entries when viewing Pokémon
+   - Switch PokéDex entries when viewing Pokémon.
+   - Be able to make a personalized profile.
+   - More organization tools and add the ability to make multiple parties.